FiorenSt/AutoSourceID-Light/README.md

 Training Set

 The training, test and validation set are images from the MeerLICHT telescope while the locations are obtained from GAIA EDR3.
-Although important, the user can skip this step being the U-Net already trained for a series of different SNRs thresholds.
-The training set is made of 3 10496x10496 optical fields divided in 5043 patches of 256x256.
-Appriximately 80% training, 10% test and 10% validation.
+The training set is made of 3 10496x10496 field images divided in 5043 patches of 256x256 3 masks fields also patchified in the same way.
-A normalization step is applied to each field separately.
-A U_net also needs the mask training, test and validation set.
-This is made stargting from GAIA EDR3 locations and then patchified in the same way as the optical images.

 U-Net

-The User can decide to either load one of the pre-trained models at different SNRs, or run the U-Net from scratch with new parameters choices:
+You can decide to either load the pre-trained model at SNR=3, or run the U-Net from scratch with new parameters choices:

- * Load model
+ * Load model and predict the locations
  ```
- python LOAD_UNET.py './MODELS/TrainedModel.h5'
+ python ASID-L.py 'DATA_PATH' 'MODEL_PATH'
  ```

  * Specific U-Net structure
- Run the below command to moderate changes, as the number of epochs and the cut od SNR for the training set.
+ You can also train your own U-Net with specific paramters of your choice, such as the number of epochs and the SNR cut-off for the training set.

  ```
- python RUN_UNET_fromScratch.py 'snr_threshold' 'epochs'
+ python ASID-L.py 'snr_threshold' 'epochs'
  ```
  Modify the file U_Net.py for major changes in the U-Net structure, as the number of layers etc.